rebelsky/sams-assorted-musings-reflections/erik-simpson.md

 use, in part because my professional society seems to be varying its own recommendations.

-[20] I must admit that, in transcribing this endnote, I ended up translated single quotation marks in the Trumpener quote to double quotation marks.
+[20] I must admit that, in transcribing this endnote, I ended up translating single quotation marks in the Trumpener quote to double quotation marks.
 Why?
 Because I confused the apostrophe to indicate a possessive after "Lowlanders" with an end quotation mark.

 [21] Should we make a list of how I would have done this differently, other than my inability to do this level of analysis?
 Probably not, a complete list, but perhaps a few.
-I probably would have made a joke about how one scribbles desserts on a tablet, taught my readers that XVIII is read "eighteen", and riffed on the question as to whether, the "the" in "the fragment is titled" should have been capitalized.
+I probably would have made a joke about how one scribbles on a tablet, taught my readers that XVIII is read "eighteen", and riffed on the question as to whether, the "the" in "the fragment is titled" should have been capitalized.
 But none of that would have advanced the primary thesis of the chapter, and so would not really belong there.
 Oh, yes, I would have probably included a long digression on the difference between "minstrelry" and "minstrelsy", although that probably would not have appeared in this footnote.

 [22] I'm pretty sure that an institution with about 16K undergraduates is not a liberal arts college.